-CultureALL Ambassador Ilima Young-Dunn will teach students the basics of hula.
-Students will learn a little about the history of the dance – why it was first danced on the islands, how the dance form was almost lost, and how King David Kalakaua saved the hula by bringing it back in a new form.
+CultureALL Ambassador Ilima Young-Dunn will teach workshop participants the basics of hula.
+Participants will learn a little about the history of the dance – why it was first danced on the islands, how the dance form was almost lost, and how King David Kalakaua saved the hula by bringing it back in a new form.

-Ilima will help students to understand the narrative aspect of the hula and how it uses hand gestures to tell a story.
-She will show some of the many props and costume pieces used in performance and teach the students a simple version of the hula.
-It’s a great way to get your students up and moving – and learning – all at the same time.
+Ilima will help participants to understand the narrative aspect of the hula and how it uses hand gestures to tell a story.
+She will show some of the many props and costume pieces used in performance and teach the participants a simple version of the hula.
+It’s a great way to get your participants up and moving – and learning – all at the same time.

 Dance, Social Studies, Geography